mdagois/gca/README.md

 It puts the converted files (tilesets, palettes, tilemaps, etc.) into the **generated** folder.
 The batch uses ***gfxconv*** and ***cgbconv*** from the **bin** folder, so there is no need to rebuild them.

-For other operating systems, it is necessary to rebuild the conversion tool and write an equivalent script.
+For other operating systems, it is necessary to rebuild the conversion tools and write an equivalent script.

 ## Support